Philipp15b/go-steam/README.md

     go run generator.go clean proto steamlang

 Replace `steamlang` with `steamlang:nodebug` if you want to exclude the `String() string` methods for the generated SteamLanguage enums.
+They make debugging much easier, but do increase binary size a bit.

 Make sure that `protoc-gen-go`/`$GOPATH/bin` is in your `$PATH`.

-On Windows you also have to have [.NET Framework](https://www.microsoft.com/net/downloads) installed, on other operating systems [mono](http://www.go-mono.com/mono-downloads/download.html) is used (must be in `$PATH` too).
+To compile the Steam Langugae files, you also need the [.NET Framework](https://www.microsoft.com/net/downloads) on Windows or [mono](http://www.go-mono.com/mono-downloads/download.html) on other operating systems.

 Apply the protocol changes where necessary.